 A Form will open.
 Follow the instructions on that Form.
 Afterwards you will be able to “drop in” your frequently used searches using the drop-down (red circle).

 Yes, it is possible.
 Separate words with semi-colon, and use synonyms.
+E.g., LVEF ; Ejection Frac Note: The spaces before and after the semi-colon is ignored.

 Keyword search only looks at the preloaded data per VAMC’s configuration.
 There are many other options under the “Search Docs…” button on the top panel: